rapyuta-robotics/rapyuta-io-docs/hugo/content/4_tutorials/41_beginner/415_preinstalled-runtime.md

 2. Select the **ROS publisher subscriber** package.
 3. Click **Deploy package**.
-4. In the **Name of deployment** box, enter a name for the deployment you are creating say `ROS Publisher Subscriber Deployment`.
+4. In the **Name of deployment** box, enter a name for the deployment you are creating, for example, `ROS Publisher Subscriber Deployment`.
 5. Since _listener_ has device runtime, you must select the device you want to deploy the component on.
 Click **Refresh the list of online devices** to retrieve an updated list of online devices.